CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/Authentication-Authorization-and-Accounting/SSH-for-Remote-Access.md

 | `<key string>` | A base64 format string for the key. |
 | `<comment>` | A single word string.
 By default, this is the name of the system that generated the key.
 NVUE uses the `<comment>` field as the key name. |

 The procedure to install an authorized SSH key is different based on whether the user is an NVUE managed user, a non-NVUE managed user, or the root user.
+To install an authorized SSH key for a root user, see {{<link url="#root-user-settings" text="Root User Settings">}}.

 #### NVUE Managed User